 The Observer® XT is the professional and user-friendly software package for the collection, analysis, and presentation of observational data.
 Thus it's the tool to combine all the data streams you're collecting in your usability testing.

 Watch this interview with Jean-Marc Diverrez, from B-com Institute of Research and Technology, France and learn more about how Noldus helps customers understand and quantify behavior.

-A diverse collection of scientific articles citing Noldus products are published in renowned journals each week.
+A diverse collection of scientific articles citing Noldus products are published in renowned journals.
 The following list is only a small selection of scientific publications in this area.